Feeling Overwhelmed? Smart Rules Will Save Your Life

 The Science Behind Smart Rules

 Put simply: Rules reduce complexity.
 Rules automate your thinking patterns.
-You have to make less decisions.
+You have to make fewer decisions.
 As a result, the main memory of your brain will be increased.
 You are more able to focus on your actual task instead of juggling all your activities.

 This can be illustrated with the following example: Let’s say you have to complete 4 different activities („A“, „B“, „C“ and „D“), but their order does not matter (see figure below).
 How many possibilities do you have?
 24.